DFE-Digital/teaching-vacancies-design-history/app/posts/2023-10-05-making-the-age-ranges-clear-when-asking-about-key-stages.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [{
-    text: "Making the age ranges for each key stage clearer",
+    text: "Making the age ranges for each key stage clear",
     img: { src: "key-stage-age-ranges.png" }
   }
   ]